andreobriennz/simple-gulp-setup/README.md

 If you want to compile vendor files as a separate task, use the code from gulpfile.babel.extended.js

+**Note:** Version 2 is currently under development and will provide wrapper functions and a simple CLI to simplify setup

 **Change log**
 - 1.0.0-alpha.2:
     - Breaking changes: files moved out of settings object and into files object.